Skip to main content

 2. Extract the system image file to get the .img file.

-• Double-click or right-click to open FlyOS-Fast-H5.exe, after a few seconds, a window will pop up (if the system prompts it is not safe, select "More information" -> "Run")
+• Double-click or right-click to open FlyOS-Fast-H5.exe, wait a few seconds and the following window will pop up (if the system warns about security, choose "More info" -> "Run")

-• You can choose the extraction directory, then click the Extract button, and wait for the extraction to complete.
+• You can choose the extraction directory, then click the Extract button and wait for extraction to complete.

-• After extraction, a FlyOS-Fast-H5-vx.x.x.img file will be generated in the extraction directory. x.x.x is the system version number.
+• After extraction completes, the FlyOS-Fast-H5-vx.x.x.img file will be generated in the extraction directory. x.x.x is the system version number.

-3. Install the device to be burned onto the computer
+3. Install the device to be flashed on the computer

-1. Open Rufus, select the device, the selected device should display the same capacity as the inserted burning card.
+1. Open Rufus, select the device.
+The displayed capacity should match the capacity of the inserted flash card.

-2. Select boot type, this defaults to Image file.
+2. Select Boot selection, this can be left as default set to Image file.

-3. Select the image file, click the Select button on the right of Boot type selection, and select the extracted .img file.
+3. To select the image file, click the Select button on the right side of Boot selection, and choose the extracted .img file.

-4. After selecting the image file, Boot type selection will change to the file name of the image file.
+4. After selecting the image file, Boot selection will display the filename of the image.

 5. Click the Start button.
-If a window pops up, prompting to clear the disk data, click OK to proceed.
+If a window pops up prompting that disk data needs to be cleared, click OK.

-6. After burning is completed, the computer will emit a sound, and the progress bar will show Ready.
+6. When flashing completes, the computer will emit a beep sound and the progress bar will display Ready.

-8. Open File Explorer and check if there is a U-disk or removable disk named FlyOS-Conf.
+8. Open File Explorer and check if there is a USB drive or removable disk named FlyOS-Conf.

-9. Open FlyOS-Conf.
-If the two files in the picture below exist, it means the burning was successful.
+9. Open FlyOS-Conf, if the two files shown in the image below exist, the flashing was successful.

 10. Install the system card onto the motherboard.

-• After burning the system to the TF card, you need to connect the TF card to C8, otherwise the system will not start
+• After flashing the system into the TF card, the TF card needs to be connected here on C8, otherwise the system cannot boot

-1. Install the antenna of the M2WE or 2.4G WiFi module
+1. Install the antenna for the M2WE or 2.4G WiFi module

 warning

-• Please note that the host software does not support Chinese names for WIFI, and does not support dual-band merging of 2.4G and 5G WiFi
+• Note that the host computer does not support WiFis with Chinese names, nor does it support dual-band (2.4G and 5G) combined WiFis

-• The place indicated by the red arrow is the WIFI antenna interface
+• The red arrow indicates the WiFi antenna interface

-• Please install the antenna on the M2WE, otherwise it may not be able to connect to the router due to poor signal
+• Please install the antenna onto the M2WE, otherwise poor signal may prevent connecting to the router

 tip

-• After the system card is installed, you can proceed to the next step, and connect to the host via SSH
+• Once the system card is installed, proceed to the next step: connect to the host computer via SSH

-At this point, your host is ready to start!!!
+At this point, your host computer is ready to boot up!!!

 Loading...